Skip to main contentSkip to footer

 Seb has taught on both the undergraduate programme and postgraduate courses at BSMS.

 Seb now teaches exclusively in postgraduate medicine, with a focus on research methods and medical education.
-He also supervises students undertaking research dissertations / individual research projects.
+He also supervises students undertaking medical student Individual Research Projects (IRPs), Master’s dissertations, and PhDs.
 Seb’s postgraduate teaching areas have mainly focussed on:

 • The philosophy of research.